Council projects and funding received

 This $1.1 million project will see a new boat ramp and floating pontoon built on the southern side of the Murrumbidgee River, opposite the Darlington Point Caravan Park and adjacent to the Darlington Point flood levee bank.
 The project is funded through a $450,000 grant through the NSW Government’s Boating Now Program, with the remainder funded by the NSW Government’s Stronger Communities Fund.

 Works in the water and the construction of the pontoon are well underway.
 The project has experienced some delays due to the river height preventing access to the infrastructure.
-The project is expected to be completed in late October 2020.
+It is expected to be completed in late December 2020.

 Darlington Point Sports Facilities Upgrade